burpee-slurpee/rusty-things/README.md

 # rusty-things
 Miscellaneous things written in Rust.
+This is mostly code used to learn Rust.